datasciencemasters/go/README.md

 ### What is the job?

-The Data Scientist advises strategic decision-making with data-backed analysis and tested hypotheses.
+In ideal terms, a Data Scientist advises strategic decision-making using data-backed analysis and tested hypotheses.
+YMMV as this depends on the company needs and the team being supported.

 * What Professional Data Scientists Actually Do [Video](https://youtu.be/iPdO9MwdcLE)
 * The Data Science Handbook: Advice and Insights from 25 Amazing Data Scientists [Book ```$25```](http://amzn.to/1J7lILJ)

-### Realities of Building Data-Driven Products
-- Machine Learning: The High-Interest Credit Card of Technical Debt [Paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43146.pdf)
+* Required reading about whether machine learning is always the best tool for the job.
+[Machine Learning: The High-Interest Credit Card of Technical Debt](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43146.pdf)

 ### Communication and Teamwork